galaxyproject/training-material/topics/contributing/tutorials/create-new-tutorial-content/tutorial.md

 >    {: .solution}
 {: .question}

-Questions have to be quick to answer, and answers can be also provided as multiple choices (MCQs).
+Questions should be quick to answer.
+You can directly ask a question and expect an answer, or you can provide some answers and create multiple choices questions (MCQs).
-With well chosen wrong answers, MCQs can do much more than just measure how much someone knows.
+With well chosen wrong answers, MCQs can do much more than just measure how much someone knows, such as exposing common misconceptions and mistakes.

-In the box below and hidden we add also the correct answer, so that self-trainees can check the solution and its explanation.
+In the box below, initially hidden, we add the correct answer and possibly any additional explanation.
+Self-trainees can then check the solution and its explanation.

 ## **Tips** box